History of Brazil: Marajoara culture

 Marajoara culture flourished on Marajó island at the mouth of the Amazon River.
 Archeologists have found sophisticated pottery in their excavations on the island.
 These pieces are large, and elaborately painted and incised with representations of plants and animals.
-These provided the first evidence that a complex society had existed on Marajó.
+These provided the first evidence that a complex society had existed in Marajó.
 Evidence of mound building further suggests that well-populated, complex and sophisticated settlements developed on this island, as only such settlements were believed capable of such extended projects as major earthworks.

 The extent, level of complexity, and resource interactions of the Marajoara culture have been disputed.
-Working in the 1950s in some of her earliest research, American Betty Meggers suggested that the society migrated from the Andes and settled on the island.
+American archaeologist Betty Meggers, suggested in the 1950s that the society migrated from the Andes and settled on the island.
 Many researchers believed that the Andes were populated by Paleoindian migrants from North America who gradually moved south after being hunters on the plains.

-In the 1980s, another American archeologist, Anna Curtenius Roosevelt, led excavations and geophysical surveys of the mound Teso dos Bichos.
+In the 1980s, another American archaeologist, Anna Curtenius Roosevelt, led excavations and geophysical surveys of the mound Teso dos Bichos.
 She concluded that the society that constructed the mounds originated on the island itself.

-The pre-Columbian culture of Marajó may have developed social stratification and supported a population as large as 100,000 people.
+The pre-Cabraline culture of Marajó may have developed social stratification and supported a population as large as 100,000 people.
 The Native Americans of the Amazon rainforest may have used their method of developing and working in Terra preta to make the land suitable for the large-scale agriculture needed to support large populations and complex social formations such as chiefdoms.

 Early Brazil

-The papal bull inter caetera had divided the New World between Spain and Portugal in 1493, and the Treaty of Tordesillas added to this by moving the dividing line westwards.
+In 1493 the papal bull inter caetera divided claims to the New World territories between Spain and Portugal and was revised in 1494 by the Treaty of Tordesillas which moved the dividing line further west.